 Cleveland Clinic Florida’s history is punctuated with medical breakthroughs and innovations, stemming from the physician-researchers who continuously strive to advance medical knowledge and research.
 As one of South Florida’s largest providers of graduate medical education, Cleveland Clinic Florida also shoulders an enormous responsibility to educate the next generation of physician leaders.

 Poised for Future Growth

-Looking back, I am indeed proud of Cleveland Clinic Florida’s legacy and by what my colleagues past and present, have accomplished.
+Looking back, we are proud of Cleveland Clinic Florida’s legacy and by what colleagues past and present, have accomplished.
 There’s no better measure than to consider the countless lives saved and restored to health.
-And, I am equally excited about what the future holds and the work still to be done.
+And, we are equally excited about what the future holds and the work still to be done.